-- Launched Monday 23 March 2020 - Eligible for UK based SMEs with turnover of no more than £45 million per annum (although all lending decisions delegated to the lending partners) - The business must have a borrowing proposal which the lender: - would consider viable, were it not for the COVID-19 pandemic - o believes will enable you to trade out of any short-term to medium-term difficulty - It will be interest free for 12 months - Further details included in the separate Coronavirus Business Interruption Loan Scheme document
+- Launched Monday 23 March 2020 - Eligible for UK based SMEs with turnover of no more than £45 million per annum (although all lending decisions delegated to the lending partners) - The business must have a borrowing proposal which the lender: - o would consider viable, were it not for the COVID-19 pandemic - o believes will enable you to trade out of any short-term to medium-term difficulty - It will be interest free for 12 months - All business owners looking to borrow less than £250,000 will no longer have to offer up personal guarantees. - The requirement for businesses to have first tried to get a normal commercial loan elsewhere has been dropped. - Further details included in the separate Coronavirus Business Interruption Loan Scheme document